 A minimum of one unit at Level 4 will be assessed on a pass/fail basis, with written feedback but no numerical grade.
-Details of this will be clearly expressed on the Unit Information Sheet.
 All other units will be given a percentage mark.

 All learning outcomes must be passed to successfully complete the unit.